Working together to take a fresh approach to supportive inner city living.

 To create a modern, supportive and urban community a mixture of tenants is needed.
 Although these plans have not been finalised, we anticipate seeing:

-- up to 80 apartments for high needs tenants
+- approx. 200 apartments for tenants where up to 80 apartments would be for high needs tenants

 - approx. 125 apartments for medium/low needs tenants